anik8das/personal-website-angular/README.md

 # Personal Website

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.
-The website is hosted at <a href = "https://aniketdas.com/">aniketdas.com</a>
+The website is hosted at <a href = "https://aniketdas.com/" target = "_blank">aniketdas.com</a>

 ## Development server